The Rasch Outdoor Chronicles

 Before you take it out into the field for the first time of the season, give it a thorough going over and check for weak or splitting seams, knotted ties, poorly functioning zippers, or any other deficiencies or potentially problematic ones.
 Better to get them taken care of before you need your bag, than to find out miles away from the car.

-Though I use synthetic insulation in my sleeping bags in Florida due to the constant humidity and relative warmth, down is by far the better choice for any other area.
+Though I use synthetic insulation in my sleeping bags in Florida due to the constant humidity, down is by far the better choice for any other area.
 Not only is it lighter, but also offers greater insulation per cubic inch.
 Down also gains loft over time, whereas synthetics will lose up to 40% of their loft.
 In other words, synthetics lose their ability to insulate as time goes on.

 Storing you sleeping bag is pretty straightforward.
 All sleeping bags should be loosely rolled and placed inside a breathable fabric bag.
 You do not want to compact it into the smallest possible package, as this breaks down the individual fibers.